-A FIP participant who is the mother of a newborn child has until the last day of the month following the month she was released from the hospital to apply for the newborn's social security number.
+When a baby is not born in a hospital, or tells you they did not apply for an SSN at the hospital through the "Enumeration at Birth" project, a FIP participant who is the mother of a newborn child has until the last day of the month following the month:

+- the baby was born, or - she was released from the hospital to apply for the newborn's SSN.
 The month the mother is discharged is the month of change.

-Proof of application for the baby's social security number must be in the case record no later than the last day of the month following the month the mother is released from the hospital in order to avoid a payment error.
-For example, whether a mother is discharged June 1 or June 30, proof of application must be in the case record no later than July 31.
+Proof of application for the baby's SSN must be in the case record no later than the last day of the month following the month the baby was born or the mother is released from the hospital in order to avoid a payment error.
+For example, whether the baby was born or the mother is discharged June 1 or June 30, proof of application must be in the case record no later than July 31.

-You do not need to wait until the month after the mother's release from the hospital to take action.
+You do not need to wait until the month after the baby was born or mother's release from the hospital to take action.

 Ms. A has a baby on March 7 and is released from the hospital on March 10.
-She requests to add the baby to her eligible group on March 15.
+She requests to add the baby to her eligible group on March 15 and tells you that she did not apply for an SSN for the baby at the hospital.
 On March 25, the baby is added to the grant effective March 22 (seven days after Ms. A's report).

-Ms. A is not required to supply proof of application for a social security number before the baby is added.
+Ms. A is not required to supply proof of application for an SSN before the baby is added.
 However, she must supply proof of the application for a number by April 30, or the child will be removed effective May 1.

-When the local office adds the child on March 25, the worker makes changes on the system and also sends a letter to Ms. A telling her that she must provide proof of application for a social security number by April 15, or the baby will be removed from the grant.
+When the local office adds the child on March 25, the worker makes changes on the system and also sends a letter to Ms. A telling her that she must provide proof of application for an SSN by April 15, or the baby will be removed from the grant.

-If Ms. A supplies the proof of social security number application by April 15, no further action is taken.
+If Ms. A supplies the proof of SSN application by April 15, no further action is taken.
 If the proof is not supplied by that date, the worker removes the child effective May 1.